elimc/jumpstart-install-script/README.md

 2. You will need to have bash installed.
 If you are on a Mac, you already have it.
 3. AMPS stack of some sort.
 Personally, I use AMMPS.
 Apache and MySQL needs to be running.

+*Optional:*
+If you want to use gulp with your project, you will need to have Node installed.

 # Warnings
 This script has not been tested on a PC.